kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 This is one reason a documentation system supported by runnable projects can be more reliable than a much larger prose-only system.

-## Guides Can Be Opinionated Because the Framework Is Opinionated
+## Guides Can Be Opinionated Because the Framework Is Opinionated { #opinionated-guides }

 A guide becomes difficult to write when the framework has many equally valid paths.